 All complementary therapies are used primarily to enhance wellbeing and improve quality of life.
 They do not replace existing medication or treatment.

 We offer physiotherapy (as appropriate) to all babies, children and young people, aged 0 – 30 years.
-Many have the following symptoms as a result of their conditions and may benefit from physiotherapy:

 At Rainbows we have two qualified physiotherapists who work as part of a multi-disciplinary team to support the development and delivery of individual care plans.
 We are flexible in our ability to provide a continuation of physiotherapy as part of a short break in the hospice.